PranavBhatP/streaklit/README.md

 - Sign up or log in to your account.
 - Use the sidebar to create a new streak.
 - Track your progress and increment your streak daily.
+- Upload images of progress and certificates obtained on your tracked websites.

 ## API Endpoints